 Now with Joanne’s philosophy to keep pushing for more rather than stagnating at the lower levels, Emmy and I earned our USDF Bronze Medal this past spring, and have already earned our first Fourth Level score for Silver.
 I truly never thought I would make it this far!
 We always get asked what breed she is, and judges often comment on her elegance.
 Emmy even has a bit of a fan club with the local dressage crowd and Saddlebred people around the country.

-Two things I’d like to mention: When my first instructor suggested I might want to consider buying a made warmblood instead of continuing with Emmy, I felt really disheartened, but mostly insulted.
+Two things I’d like to mention: when my first instructor suggested I might want to consider buying a “made” Warmblood instead of continuing with Emmy, I felt really disheartened, but mostly insulted.
 I called a good friend who has won at the US Dressage Finals presented by Adequan® for her opinion.
 She agreed that would be the easy way, but there would be so much more enjoyment in the end by doing it myself with my non-traditional horse.
-I think about that every time we’ve tried a new level or gotten a qualifying score, beating out some very nice warmbloods.
+I think about that every time we’ve tried a new level or gotten a qualifying score, beating out some very nice Warmbloods along the way.
 It will always be harder for Emmy to get her haunches underneath and sit behind because of her conformation, but she is so light in front and possesses incredible self-carriage.
 Second, several years ago, I took a private lesson with former Olympian Bill Robertson.
-He watched Emmy and me jump around the cross country field and gave us good instructions, but in the end he took the time to talk about Saddlebreds as the underappreciated horse; he told me about a top dressage trainer he knew in Florida who had asked for his opinion on possible new sources for competitive horses, and Mr. Robertson told him to check out Saddlebreds for their athleticism and brains.
+He watched Emmy and me jump around the cross country field and gave us good instructions, but in the end, he took the time to talk about Saddlebreds as the underappreciated horse.
+He told me about a top dressage trainer he knew in Florida who had asked for his opinion on possible new sources for competitive horses, and Mr. Robertson told him to check out Saddlebreds for their athleticism and brains.
 He thought I had quite a nice mare who could do it all.

 Even though Emmy loves running cross country and always places well at the Horse Trials, her real talent lies in dressage, so I’ve decided to focus on that.
 The lead changes she learned on hunter courses have made it very easy for her to transfer that idea to doing tempis.
 We’re just going to give the Hunter Over Fences Finals one more shot this fall!